whosonfirst/py-mapzen-whosonfirst-mapshaper/README.md

 # py-mapzen-whosonfirst-mapshaper

-Python libraries (targeted for but not specific to Who's On First data) for working with mapshaper's CLI interface.
+Python libraries (targeted at but not specific to Who's On First data) for working with mapshaper's CLI interface.

 ## Important